neurobagel/documentation/docs/infrastructure.md

 The [`neurobagel/recipes`](https://github.com/neurobagel/recipes) repository contains templates of all files needed for configuring different types of Neurobagel deployments.

 Configuration files for setting up a single Neurobagel node are found in the [`local_node`](https://github.com/neurobagel/recipes/tree/main/local_node) subdirectory.
-**You can follow the below steps directly in this subdirectory, or in a new directory outside of the repository.**

 ```bash
 git clone https://github.com/neurobagel/recipes.git
 cd recipes/local_node
 ```

+You can follow the next steps directly in this subdirectory, or in a new directory outside of the `recipes` repository.

 ### Set the environment variables
 Create a `.env` file to house the environment variables used by the Neurobagel API-graph network.